A smoking cessation intervention for people with severe mental illness treated in ambulatory mental health care (KISMET):

 Auteurs

-Müge H. Küçükaksu, Berno van Meijel, Lola Jansen, Trynke Hoekstra en Marcel C. Adriaanse
+Müge H. Küçükaksu, Berno van Meijel, Lola Jansen, Trynke Hoekstra, Marcel C. Adriaanse

 Soort object